XTB Review (2026):

 Does XTB pay interest on uninvested cash?

 Yes.
 XTB pays interest automatically with no action required.
 Rates as of early 2026 are approximately 4.5% p.a. on GBP, 2.3% p.a. on EUR, and 1.8% p.a. on USD.
 Rates are variable, paid monthly, and apply to any balance with no minimum or maximum limit.
+They track central bank rates and are adjusted periodically.

 Does XTB have an inactivity fee?